arangodb/docs-hugo/site/content/3.12/develop/http-api/documents.md

               properties:
                 document:
                   description: |
                     A JSON representation of a single document.
+It has to contain a `_key` attribute.
                   type: object
       parameters:
         - name: collection